eMonk42/initializer/README.md

     - run 'yarn build'
     - run 'sudo npm install -g .' or 'sudo yarn global add $(pwd)'

+    Check if everything worked out by using 'which go-init'.
+When you are given a path you are ready to roll.
+    If not something went wrong und you may try again.

     That's it you now can run it from anywhere using the command 'go-init'

     When you desire to change the command to something else you can do so by changing